-- Need protection of customer accounts of retail (own) and many client correspondents from unauthorized access by traders (reps) - Many Complex Rules for access control - Retail reps can look at any retail account but not correspondent accounts - A correspondent user may look at accounts for their organization but... - Only from those branches over which rep's branch has fiduciary responsibility - For certain branches, customer accounts are explicitly owned by certain reps and cannot be divulged even to his partner! - More rules, with several overrides cardGood(Fraudscreen.net,Joe,good);
+- Need protection of customer accounts of retail (own) and many client correspondents from unauthorized access by traders (reps) - Many Complex Rules for access control - Retail reps can look at any retail account but not correspondent accounts - A correspondent user may look at accounts for their organization but... - Only from those branches over which rep's branch has fiduciary responsibility - For certain branches, customer accounts are explicitly owned by certain reps and cannot be divulged even to his partner! - More rules, with several overrides

-CommonRules Implementation for Credit Card Verification Example customerRating(Amazon.com, Joe, good);
+CommonRules Implementation for Credit Card Verification Example